Asadimran123/Github-Page-Project-/index.md

 ## **Code**
-My favoite keyword in code would probably have to be the 'new' keyword in C++ I think the distinction between the stack and heap is very intersting because it gives us a way to classify memory.
+My favoite keyword in code would probably have to be the `new` keyword in C++ I think the distinction between the stack and heap is very intersting because it gives us a way to classify memory.

 ## Link to **README**